Fine Art Prints

 MORE ABOUT PHOTOPOLYMER INTAGLIO PRINTING AND PHOTOGRAVURE

-Traditional Photogravure comes from an old intaglio ´photo-mechanical´ printmaking process and mainly produced in the specialist printing industry on Rotogravure Press, to create a photographic image on paper.
+Traditional Photogravure comes from an old intaglio ´photo-mechanical´ printmaking process and was mainly produced in the specialist printing industry on Rotogravure Press, producing a photographic image on paper.